 For my Fave Books of 2008, I tried to choose only books published this year but failed, so I am including some books that will actually be released next year.
-You may also notice that every book in my top five is from a series.
-I've always preferred series because I read really quickly and end up wishing that novels were longer.
+You may also notice that every book in my top four is from a series.
+I’ve always preferred series because I read really quickly and end up wishing that novels were longer.
 With a series, I get to enjoy the characters for many more hours.
 And now, without further ado, here are my favorite new books!

 4. Deeper (Tunnels series, Book 2) by Roderick Gordon and Brian Williams